smathot/materials_for_P0010.5/manuscript/md/__supplementary__.md

 # Linear mixed-effects models

-The procedure used to construct the linear mixed-effects models (LMM) is described in the main text.
-Because model slopes depend on the range of values that the predictor can take (i.e. a wide range leads to a shallow slope), we calculated the 'Absolute Normalized Slope' (ANS) as `|Slope x Std|`.
-Here, `Slope` corresponds to the LMM slopes listed in the tables below and `Std` corresponds to the standard deviation of the predictor across the full dataset.
-The ANS provides a rough indication of the effect size of the predictors, in the sense that the various slopes are cast into comparable normalized units.
-(But not in the sense that they directly reflect the reliability of the effect.)

-Across the three experiments, pupil size is one of the strongest predictors of fixation saliency, with only vertical fixation position being systematically more predictive (see %TblExp1Partial, %TblExp2Partial, and %TblExp3SinglePartial).
-(No full-LME model is shown for the dual-task condition of Exp.
-3, because pupil size was not included in the preferred model.)
-The direct relationship (i.e. from a model with only pupil size as fixed effect) between pupil size and fixation saliency is shown for all experiments in %TblDirect.
-The direct relationships are comparable to the partial relationships, suggesting that the relationship between pupil size and fixation saliency is relatively independent of the other factors that were considered.

-Models were estimated using the `lmer()` function from the `lme4` [v0.999999-2, @Bates2014] package for R (v3.0.1).
+The procedure used to construct the linear mixed-effects models (LME) is described in the main text.
+Models were estimated using the `lmer()` function from the `lme4` [v1.0, @Bates2014] package for R (v3.0.2).

 %--
 table:
- id: TblExp1Partial
+ id: TblExp1
- source: exp1.partial.csv
+ source: exp1.csv
  caption:
-  The full LME for Exp.
-1, used to estimate the partial slope of the relationship between pupil size and fixation saliency.
+  The LME for Exp.
+1 used to estimate the partial slope of the relationship between pupil size and fixation saliency.
 --%

 %--
 table:
- id: TblExp2Partial
+ id: TblExp2
- source: exp2.partial.csv
+ source: exp2.csv
  caption:
-  The full LME for Exp.
-2, used to estimate the partial slope of the relationship between pupil size and fixation saliency.
+  The LME for Exp.
+2 used to estimate the partial slope of the relationship between pupil size and fixation saliency.
 --%

 %--
 table:
- id: TblExp3SinglePartial
+ id: TblExp2Int
- source: exp3.partial.single.csv
+ source: exp2.int.csv
  caption:
-  The full LME for the single-task condition of Exp.
-3, used to estimate the partial slope of the relationship between pupil size and fixation saliency.
+  The LME for Exp.
+2, including effects of stimulus type, pupil size, and relevant interaction terms.
+Fractals are used as reference stimulus type.
+Free-viewing is used as reference task instruction.
 --%

 %--
 table:
- id: TblDirect
+ id: TblExp3
- source: direct.lme.csv
+ source: exp3.csv
- caption: |
+ caption:
-  The direct slope of the relationship between pupil size and fixation saliency for Exp.
-1, Exp.
-2, Exp.
-3 (single task), and Exp 3. (dual task).
-These slopes were estimated using a model with only pupil size as fixed effect.
+  The LME for Exp.
+3 used to estimate the partial slope of the relationship between pupil size and fixation saliency.
+--%

+%--
+table:
+ id: TblExp3Int
+ source: exp3.int.csv
+ caption:
+  The LME for Exp.
+3, including the effects of task instruction and task instruction x pupil size interaction.
+Dual task is used as reference task instruction.
 --%

 # Relationship between luminance and saliency